Willie Bloomquist

-William Paul "Willie" Bloomquist (/ˈbluːmkwɪst/; born November 27, 1977) is an American baseball coach and former utility player, who is the current head baseball coach of the Arizona State Sun Devils.
+William Paul Bloomquist (/ˈbluːmkwɪst/; born November 27, 1977) is an American baseball coach and former utility player, who is the current head baseball coach of the Arizona State Sun Devils.
 He played college baseball at Arizona State for coach Pat Murphy from 1997 to 1999 and played in Major League Baseball (MLB) for 14 seasons from 2002 to 2015.
 In 2021, he returned to his alma mater, Arizona State.

 The Seattle Mariners selected Bloomquist in the third round of the 1999 MLB draft.
 He played 14 years primarily an outfielder and shortstop, with Seattle from 2002 to 2008, the Kansas City Royals from 2009 to 2010, the Cincinnati Reds in 2010, the Arizona Diamondbacks from 2011 to 2013 before returning to Seattle from 2014 to 2015.

 Early baseball career

 High school

 Bloomquist was All-State and all-league MVP in baseball at South Kitsap High School in Port Orchard, Washington and was an eighth round pick in 1996 MLB draft.
 He was a high school teammate with future MLB player Jason Ellison.
 Bloomquist also played quarterback for South Kitsap, which won the state AAA football championship his junior year.